 Keep your money where your business is.

-When you bank with a credit union, 100% of your money stays within your community, rather than going to stakeholders somewhere else.
+When you bank with a credit union, your money is invested within your community, rather than going to stakeholders somewhere else.
 The membership’s deposits are the fuel for the credit union to offer loans — for example, your neighbor’s deposits just might help fund the loan your business needs to buy a property and grow.

 For a local business, banking with a credit union feels good because you know that you’re keeping your money where your business is.